JTBWatchDog/DF_Garden/src/site/notes/Akeraan things/Akeraan Main Doc.md

 Translated excerpt from the Akeraan epic *Durma Mai'im*, which many of the Akeraan people recant prior to every new year.

 ### An Introduction
 The Akeraan can be described, mainly, as a militaristic and tightly knit people.
 All Akerr view each other as if they were blood related, leading to a sense of them being one large family.
 Those on the outside of that family, however, often find themselves...
 'Disliked', to put it softly.
 Trust is hard to gain, and heavens forbid you break it.
 But once you're inside the family, you're *inside the family*, to put it simply.
+Flaky Akerr are surprisingly rare.
+This is, in part, due to the militaristic nature of their culture.

 ### A Quick History